quinnran76/Security-Engineering/README.md

 As an aspiring Cyber Security Engineer, I'm on an exhilarating journey to master the intricate world of digital defense.
 My passion for secure network architecture, vulnerability analysis, and threat detection drives me forward each day.
 I'm building a robust foundation in security posture enhancement, problem-solving with cutting-edge tools, and staying ahead of the ever-evolving threat landscape.

-My approach to learning is threefold:
+My approach to learning is fourfold:

 1. **Curiosity**: Transforming each challenge into an exciting opportunity for growth.
 2. **Consistency**: Keeping progress steady, even on days when motivation wanes.
+3. **Discipline**: Maintaining a rigorous practice schedule and pushing through challenges to accelerate skill acquisition and deepen understanding.
-3. **Structure**: Utilizing the comprehensive TryHackMe learning path to develop skills systematically and effectively.
+4. **Structure**: Utilizing the comprehensive TryHackMe learning path to develop skills systematically and effectively.

 ## Project Summary